Katakalon Kekaumenos: Biography

 Katakalon Kekaumenos was born in Koloneia, and although apparently a member of the noble Katakalon family, according to John Skylitzes he was not of aristocratic origin.
-He first distinguished himself in the Sicilian campaign of George Maniakes.
-There, Kekaumenos, with the rank of protospatharios, commanded a contingent from the Armeniac Theme and led the successful defence of Messina against an Arab attack in 1040.
+He first distinguished himself in the Sicilian campaign of George Maniakes in the battles fought at Messina, Rometta, and Syracuse.
+There, Kekaumenos, with the rank of protospatharios, commanded a contingent from the Armeniac Theme and led the successful defence of Messina against an Arab attack in 1041.

 In 1042, Emperor Michael V (r.
 1041–1042) charged him with quelling an uprising in Constantinople.
 In the next year, he defeated the Rus' raid against the imperial capital, and was named vestes and archon of the Danubian cities.
 Under Emperor Constantine IX Monomachos (r.
 1042–1055) he had a highly successful career.
 He served in the East as doux of Iberia, and became governor of Ani after it was annexed by the Byzantine Empire in 1045, and led the local forces in the first clashes with the Seljuk Turks.
-In the late 1040s, he had been promoted to the post of stratelates of the East, and participated in the campaign against the Pechenegs, as second-in-command to the militarily inexperienced rhaiktor Nikephoros.
+In the late 1040s, he had been promoted to the post of stratelates of the East.
+In 1049 he participated in the campaign against the Pechenegs, who had revolted against the emperor, as second-in-command to the militarily inexperienced rhaiktor Nikephoros.
 During this campaign, he was seriously injured.
 In circa 1055, he was raised to magistros and appointed to the prestigious and powerful post of doux of Antioch.

 Emperor Constantine IX's successor, Michael VI (r.
 1056–1057), generally mistrusted the prominent generals and treated them badly; he refused Katakalon and Isaac Komnenos, both of them already ranked as magistroi, promotion to the title of proedros, and eventually dismissed Kekaumenos.
 In turn, Kekaumenos actively supported the uprising of Isaac Komnenos in 1057, and was rewarded with the title of kouropalates.